gem-coop/governance/Gem.coop-Governance.md

 1. The Project Leader will be elected every two years by Gem.coop members in a [Schulze Condorcet method](https://en.wikipedia.org/wiki/Schulze_method) (aka 'beatpath') election.
 The PLC will nominate at least one candidate for Project Leader.
 Any member may nominate a candidate, or self-nominate.
 Nominations must be announced to the membership three weeks before the AGM.

-1. Any vacancy of the Project Leader will be filled by a supermajority vote of the PLC.
-If supermajority consensus cannot be reached, it will follow the usual membership voting and selection process.
+1. In case of a casual vacancy of the Project Leader, an interim will be appointed by a supermajority vote of the PLC.
+In that moment, the usual membership voting and selection process will start to choose a new permament PL.
+If the PLC cannot reach supermajority consensus to choose an interim, the position will remain vacant until the membership chooses a new PL.

 1. A technical decision of the Project Leader may be overruled by a majority vote of the TSC.